The Register of Electors, or Electoral Register, is a list of the names and addresses of everyone who is registered to vote.

 You cannot do a search by name only as the register is compiled by address.
 The register is not available to search online.

-The edited register can be used by anyone for any purpose: there are no restrictions on its use.
-The current edited register is available to view at certain post offices and libraries, including the Central Library and at The Council House.
+The open register can be used by anyone for any purpose: there are no restrictions on its use.

 The full register can only be inspected by appointment and under supervision at the Electoral Services Office.
 It is an offence to make copies of the full register, other than by handwritten notes.